-During fiscal year 2020, the Compensation Committee requested that Willis Towers Watson review and, if necessary, update our then-current peer group list.
+During fiscal year 2020, the Compensation Committee requested that Willis Towers Watson review and, if necessary, update our peer group list.
 Willis Towers Watson evaluated the peer group list to discover relevant comparator companies not within our peer group and potentially to identify companies included in our peer group that may no longer be considered comparable.
 Characteristics considered in this evaluation included industry relevance, similarity of business operations, markets, relevant size, and market capitalization, as well as business operations conducted in similar environments.
-Willis Towers Watson identified one change to the peer group list that would better align that list with us in terms of the overall characteristics considered.
-That change was to exclude McCormick & Company, Inc. due to their size and to replace them with B&G Foods, Inc. Although the leaf tobacco industry is highly competitive, Universal and Pyxus International, Inc., formerly Alliance One International, Inc., are the only global, independent, publicly traded competitors.
+Willis Towers Watson identified one change to the peer group to better align that list with us in terms of the overall characteristics considered.
+Although the leaf tobacco industry is highly competitive, Universal and Pyxus International, Inc., are the only global, independent, publicly traded competitors.
 We, therefore, lack true "peers" within our own industry.
-The Compensation Committee reviewed the proposed list with Willis Towers Watson and approved the use of the new peer group list beginning with fiscal year 2021.
-The new peer group list consists of the following companies:
+In fiscal 2021, the Compensation Committee reaffirmed the peer group list adopted in the prior fiscal year, consisting of the following companies: